-- · Risk policies and risk limits and indicators. - · Quarterly report on key risks. - · Continuous monitoring and detection of emerging risks and other nonfinancial risks, including risks relating to the environment, society and governance of the group (ESG).
+- Risk policies and risk limits and indicators. - Quarterly report on key risks. - Continuous monitoring and detection of emerging risks and other non-financial risks, including environmental, societal and governance (ESG) risks with significant reputational consequences.

 Operational risk is centrally managed through the group's corporate Insurance, Information Technology, Security and Cybersecurity, and Occupational Safety and Health units.